ua-snap/jp-fastapi/app_demo.md

 This is automagically generated from the code itself:
 - http://127.0.0.1:8000/openapi.json

 Which allows documentation to be automagically generated from that schema.
-It comes in two flavors:
+It comes in two flavors (and we could also cook up our own):
 - http://127.0.0.1:8000/docs
 - http://127.0.0.1:8000/redoc